XXPerez/Codeigniter-3.0-with-XHMVC/Readme.md

 }
 ```

+To use composer, goto base dir and type:  composer install

 ## Installation

 XHMVC is ready-to-go, you only need to extract to any directory under a document root of your choice.